bup/bup/Documentation/bup-bloom.md

     Defaults to $BUP_DIR/objects/pack

 -o, \--outfile=*outfile*
-:   the file to write the bloom filter to.  defaults to
+:   the file to write the bloom filter to.
+Defaults to
     $dir/bup.bloom

 -k, \--hashes=*hashes*
 :   number of hash functions to use only 4 and 5 are valid.
-    defaults to 5 for repositories < 2 TiB, or 4 otherwise.
+    Defaults to 5 for repositories < 2 TiB, or 4 otherwise.
     See comments in git.py for more on this value.

 -c, \--check=*idxfile*